niklasp/ink-docs/versioned_docs/version-v6/debugging/sandbox.md

 You can utilize the DRink! library that is described on [Testing Strategies](../testing/sandbox.md) to influence the state of the mocked sandbox.
-This is very useful for debugging and we invite you to read the linked page.
+This is very useful for debugging, and we invite you to read the linked page.

-## Debug interactions with `pallet-revive`

-If you ever want to debug the interactions your contract has with `pallet-revive`, the `ink_sandbox` is an ideal tool.